pnpm/pnpm.io/docs/git_branch_lockfiles.md

 ### Branch Matching

-Pnpm allows you to specify `--merge-git-branch-lockfiles` by matching the current branch name.
+pnpm allows you to specify `--merge-git-branch-lockfiles` by matching the current branch name.

-For instance,

-By the following setting in `.npmrc` file, `pnpm install` will merge all git branch lockfiles when running in the `main` branch and the branch name starts with `release`.
+For instance, by the following setting in `.npmrc` file, `pnpm install` will merge all git branch lockfiles when running in the `main` branch and the branch name starts with `release`.

 ```ini